SimoAntikainen/ai-agent-demo/README.md

 Agent Tools:

-* 🔍 web_search: Perform Google-style keyword searches using a Serper API integration.
+* web_search: Perform Google-style keyword searches using a Serper API integration.

-* 🌐 search_the_internet: Scrape and read content from any public website URL.
+*  search_the_internet: Scrape and read content from URLs.
 It returns clean, human-readable page content.

-* 💬 reviews_vector_database: Retrieve real book reviews written by users.
+* reviews_vector_database: Retrieve book reviews from [a Amazon book reviews dataset](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews).
 These reviews are stored in a vector database (*Zilliz*) and embedded using OpenAI embeddings.
 Reviews include user opinions, summaries, themes, and direct quotes.

-* 📊 call_sql_database_agent: Query a SQL database containing information about books, pricing, stock, and sales data.
+* call_sql_database_agent: Query a SQL database containing information about books, pricing, stock, and sales data.
 Powered by an internal agent that knows how to construct and run SQL queries against SQLite.

 ![Example usage](./prompt.PNG)